 Trimbakeshwar Temple in Nasik has spiritual experience; this is the most religious place to perform various religious Vidhi’s, Poojas, and Rituals.
-Different kinds of poojas (such as Narayan Nagbali, Kalsarpa Pooja, Tripindi Shraddha, Mahamrityunjay Mantra Jaap, Kumbh Vivah, and Rudra Abhisheka) are done here at the Temple, and it is believed that Performing Pooja and rituals at the Trimbakeshwar Temple are more fruitful than performing poojas and rituals at other places.
+Different kinds of poojas (such as Narayan Nagbali, Kalsarpa Pooja, Tripindi Shraddha, Mahamrityunjay Mantra Jaap, Kumbh Vivah, and Rudra Abhisheka) are done near the Temple, and it is believed that Performing Pooja and rituals near the Trimbakeshwar Temple are more fruitful than performing poojas and rituals at other places.
 All the Pujas are done only under the guidance of authentic purohits and Brahmins who belong from the legacy in their houses and hold a "Tamraptra" (ancient copper in scripture) and birthright to perform a Pooja.

 Many festivals are celebrated at the Trimbakeshwar Temple but two most important festivals such as Sinhasta Kumbh Mela and Mahashivratri.
 On the day of Mahashivratri, a large fair is held at the Trimbakeshwar.
 Thousands of people came here for the Mahashivratri, i.e., the Great night of Shiva, to seek blessings of the supreme deity God shiva.